 3. It Includes People No Longer With Your Company

 If you made videos spotlighting various members on your team, good for you!
-However, if one of those videos features a person who is a former team member, you should probably delete it and replace it with a video of the person who took their place!
+However, if one of those videos features a person who is a former team member, you should probably delete it.
+Later on, replace it with a video of the person who took their place!

 4. You (or your talent) No Longer Look the Same